ernest-emmanuel-utibe/Spring-boot-app-generator/README.md

    cd spring-boot-app-generator

-2. Make sure the script is executable:
+2. Make sure the script is executable by typing:
    ```sh
     chmod +x create-spring-boot-app.sh